Swift: Structures and Classes

 There are three types of structures in Swift: primitive, class, and enumeration.
 Primitive structures are just what their name suggests-primitive data types like integers, floating point numbers, and booleans.
 Class structures are Cocoa classes with a structure property set to true.
 Enumeration structures are similar to class structures, but they can only hold values that are classified as integers ( uint ), floats ( float ), or Booleans ( bool ).

 Structures play an important role in Swift programming.
-They make it easy to group related pieces of code together, and they can be used to store data abstractly.
+They make it easy to group related pieces of code together, and you can use them to store data abstractly.
 Structures also allow you to create reusable code blocks, which can save you time and money.

 Classes in Swift